berkkirtay/adaptive-genetic-algorithm-for-n-queens/README.md

 algorithms for harder NP problems.
 GA code is written in C++.**

 **To improve the algorithm, a tuner must be developed for different input sizes.
-For example, the algorithm can find a optimal solution in a neglible time for N=35 but can get stuck at a local optimum for N=36.
-This issue can be overcome by developing a good tuner for the algorithm parametes.**
+For example, the algorithm can find a optimal solution in a negligible time time for N=35 but can get stuck at a local optimum for N=36.
+This issue can be overcome by developing a good tuner for the algorithm parameters.**

 **Currently, the algorithm has ordinary components of GA.
 In addition to these, it has a static adaptation feature.
 A dynamic adaptation(self-adaptation) algorithm